 You can read more about the current Essential Eight model in the ACSC FAQs.

 - review and understand the maturity of your organisation’s baseline cyber controls

 - produce reports that can be used to make decisions about investment in cyber security improvements

 - support Victorian Protective Data Security Standard (VPDSS) attestation for Standard 11: ICT Security by providing information about technical controls

 - compare your organisation’s cyber maturity against a whole-of-government benchmark or selected sectors.

-The benchmark also helps the Victorian Government Cyber Security Unit and VMIA understand cyber maturity across the Victorian public sector and make informed decisions about how to improve the State’s cyber security and recovery.
+The benchmark also helps the Victorian Government Cyber Safety Unit and VMIA to understand cyber maturity across the Victorian public sector, and to make informed, data-driven decisions about how to improve the State’s cyber security and recovery.